YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 [//]: # (Image References)